hassansaei/VNtyper/reference/README.md

-Below is the text of the `README.md` file describing the script and the configuration:

----
+# Reference folder for vntyper

-# VNTR Reference Generator
+## 1. VNTR Reference Generator

 This repository contains a Python script `generate_vntr_reference.py` which generates pairwise combinations of VNTR motifs from a given input FASTA file and writes them out to a new FASTA file.
 The script also uses a JSON configuration file to filter out certain disallowed motif combinations.